Roxby

 - Check our Census Resource page for county-wide resources.

-- The Anglican parish church is dedicated to St. Mary.
+- The Anglican parish church is dedicated to Saint Mary.

-- The church dates back to the 14th century.
-It was restored in 1875.
+- The church was restored in 1875.

 - St. Mary's Church seats 200.

-- There is a photograph of St. Mary's Church on the Wendy Parkinson Church Photos web site, taken by Sheila Fenton.
+- There is a photograph of St. Mary's Church on the Wendy PARKINSON Church Photos web site, taken by Sheila FENTON.

-- Here is a photo of St. Mary's Church, taken by Ron Cole (who retains the copyright):
+- Here is a photo of St. Mary's Church, taken by Ron COLE (who retains the copyright):

 - Parish registers exist from 1689 (some sources give 1694, others 1603), although Bishop's transcripts go back to 1599.
 Risby entries are included in the Roxby parish register.

-- We have the beginnings of a Parish Register Extract in a text file.
+- We have the beginnings of a Parish Register Extract in a pop-up text file.
 Your additions are welcomed.

 - Check the Manlake Deanery to see existing Marriage Indexes.